 “NCCLF created the Community Catalyst Fund so that nonprofits with great ideas can pursue them with seed funding for early-stage costs.
 These expenses are the hardest for finance and often prevent nonprofits from even considering a community-serving project,” said Dan McDonald, NCCLF’s deputy director of lending.

 NCCLF’s early-stage funding attracted additional predevelopment financing from Capital Impact Partners and Fresno-based Access + Capital.
-Following the predevelopment stage, NCCLF’s Consulting Team worked with IDLS to prepare them for accessing New Markets Tax Credits (NMTC) financing, which was obtained from NCCLF.
+Following the predevelopment stage, NCCLF’s Consulting Team worked with IDLS to prepare them for accessing New Markets Tax Credits (NMTC) financing, which was obtained from NCCLF in the amount of $8 million.
 Additional financing and Capital Impact Partners, US Bank, the NMTC investor, played a critical role, as did the expertise, generosity and flexibility of the architect, Paul Halajian, the contractor, Quiring General, and the operator, Palm Village.

-When completed at the end of this year, Magnolia Crossing will include 24 units for low- and moderate-income elders.
+When completed in early 2018, Magnolia Crossing will include 24 units for low- and moderate-income elders.
 Fourteen units will be reserved for Medi-Cal eligible elders through a pilot Medi-Cal program in Fresno County that will pay for health care costs in an assisted living community.